General Course Policies

 You can’t turn in a semester’s worth of late work during the waning weeks of the semester.
 Such an expectation short-circuits the invention—>drafting—>peer review—>submission—>feedback—>reflection—>revision cycle and is contrary to essential course purposes.

-• There won’t be a round of extra-credit chances at the end of the semester.
-Extra credit is already included in each course.
+• There won’t be a round of extra-credit chances or custom assignments at the end of the semester.
 I don’t give extra credit for attending on- or off-campus events.
-I also don't have any alternative, custom assignments to give you at the end of the semester to make up for missed work.

 Grade Discussions During the Semester